alanmackenzie/guide-to-enterprise-drupal/README.md

 * More on magic constants: ->fieldCondition('field_bbcgf_publication_date', 'value', strtotime('November 2007'), '<')
 * Features internals, config as entities delete/creation on revert, manually editing feature files.
 The structure of a feature file: .info etc.
 * No namespace in descriptions seen by editorial or end users.
+* views tags used in template file names.